samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

 So I knew my submission, to truly come from me, needed to be a little odd.
 I am a technical writer and spend my days writing code, creating diagrams, and responding to jira tickets.
 I also spend a lot of my day thinking about how to improve interactions between government Open Data and Artificial Intelligence (deeply conflicte about this).
 I wanted a project that incorporated these parts of myself while pushing me to think about entropy, art, and my complicated relationship with modern AI.

-I started by looking at different old school styles of Artificial Intelligence that were  deterministic */ and /* stochastic, explainable, low energy, and understandable.
+I started by looking at different old school styles of Artificial Intelligence that were  deterministic *and* stochastic, explainable, low energy, and understandable.

 I landed on `L-systems` an early form of AI introduced in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht. `L-systems` are a type of formal grammar where an alphabet of symbols is used to create strings using a collection of clearly defined production rules.
 You can then take these strings and translate them to geometric structures to model the growth of plants.
-Truly an an early attempt at artificial life.
+They are an early attempt at artificial life.

 Please interact with garden below!
 I created some initial templates for plants.
 Play with the colors, the stochasticity, line length, width, and the angles.
 If you are curious about creating new plants for the garden, change the rules to define your own artificial life (technical explaination follows below if you're curious how to do that).